 Do this for every single letter, until you have a sheet of paper filled with all different types of animals.
 Don’t forget to color them in too!

-Have you always been creative?
-Or have you taken art classes before?
-If so, these next few projects are perfect for you!
+Has your student always been creative?
+Or have they taken art classes before?
+If so, these next few projects are perfect for them!
 These projects are designed to keep young creatives' momentum high.

 4. Real World vs. CMYK